GiuseppeFasanella/Git_commands/README.md

 k. git branch -v # Shows all branches and their last commits
    # * Points out the branch currently checked out

-l. git merge fix20 # Merge the branch version with the master git push # Push the change to GitHub
+l. (from master) git merge fix20 # Merge the branch version with the master (This is called fast-forward merge) git push # Push the change to GitHub

 m. git branch -d fix20 # You can delete merged branches with this